t0biW/SAP_BTP_onboarding/docs/12_Gen_AI_to_Diagram.md

 }
 ```

 With that, the implementation of our custom action is completed.
+With that, the onboarding guide is completed, **congratulations**!

 **Previous Steps**
 [Deplay and Test App in SAP BTP](10_Deplay_and_Test_App_in_SAP_BTP.md).